kamilion/kamikazi-core/README.md

 ===============

 Q: What's up with the name?
 A: By default, we run with TORAM=Yes added to the Linux kernel command line, instructing the Casper LiveCD scripts to copy the squashfs containing the OS into a tmpfs ramdisk before mounting it.
 Thus, everything is in memory, but still super-compressed with LZMA2.
-If you don't do anything to save your runtime configuration to a persistant storage medium, everything in memory will be lost on shutdown/reboot, mimicing the human act of self-sacrifice.
+If you don't do anything to save your runtime configuration to a persistant storage medium, everything in memory will be lost on shutdown/reboot, mimicing the human act of self-sacrifice at the end of a (possibly long and arduous) task.

+Unless you specifically instruct kamikazi to write to a disk, it shouldn't touch them. (outside of mounting labeled btrfs partitions)

 Future Intentions:
 ===============